- Download our Moving to Saudi Arabia Guide (PDF)

 Diversification of the workforce in Saudi Arabia

 With its rich cultural heritage and significant expat population, Saudi Arabia has a diverse social landscape that's increasingly reflected in its labour market.
-According to the Saudi General Authority for Statistics, there were 12.9 million workers in 2019, of which 3.1 million were Saudi Arabian.
+There were 11 million workers in the country in 2024, of which 8.7 million were Saudi Arabian.
 The workforce is becoming more heterogeneous, comprising individuals of various nationalities and skill sets.
 While Saudis have always been hospitable to foreigners, the individual experience can vary depending on cultural and social factors.

 Workforce diversification, a central tenet of the Saudi Vision 2030 strategy, seeks to build an inclusive and dynamic labour market.
 Despite the progress, certain groups, mainly non-Arab expats, sometimes encounter challenges due to cultural differences and language barriers.
 The Ministry of Human Resources and Social Development has devised strategies to enhance labour market diversification, hoping this will lead to a more robust and resilient economy.

-The United Nations Development Programme (UNDP) has also highlighted the importance of migrant workers in enhancing workforce diversity in Saudi Arabia, finding that migrant workers make up approximately one-third of the workforce in the Kingdom.
-Although these workers play a vital role in Saudi Arabia's construction, healthcare, domestic work and hospitality sectors, they have also been subjected to unfair labour practices and unfit living conditions.
+The United Nations Development Programme (UNDP) has also highlighted the importance of migrant workers in enhancing workforce diversity in Saudi Arabia.
+Although migrant workers play a vital role in Saudi Arabia's construction, healthcare, domestic work and hospitality sectors, they have also been subjected to unfair labour practices and unfit living conditions.
 Much more must be done to ensure that all workers are protected by labour laws and have access to decent work opportunities.

 Further reading